shiftan/simple_sagemaker/README.md

                         Size in GB of the EBS volume to use for storing input data.
 Must be large enough to store input data.
-  --no_spot             Use on demand instances --use_spot            Specifies whether to use SageMaker Managed Spot
+  --no_spot             Use on demand instances --use_spot_instances            Specifies whether to use SageMaker Managed Spot
                         instances.
   --max_wait_mins MAX_WAIT_MINS
                         Timeout in minutes waiting for spot instances.
 After